 When crackers cool, top with fresh blackberries and this tasty dip:

-- 2 tsp vanilla paste (or 1 teaspoon pure vanilla extract)
+2 teaspoon vanilla paste (or 1 teaspoon pure vanilla extract)

 Begin with soaked cashews – process alone to a creamy consistency.
 Add dates a few at a time, process until smooth, several minutes.
 Add coconut and vanilla, process until smooth.
 Use coconut water to thin as needed.